 Employment Outlook and Salary Information

 Dialysis technicians typically work under the supervision of lead technicians, registered nurses or doctors.
 They can often find work with home health agencies, outpatient medical centers or hospitals.
-As of December 2013, dialysis technicians across the country earned a median annual wage of $31,128, according to Payscale.com.
-Furthermore, the U.S. Bureau of Labor Statistics predicts that employment of medical and clinical laboratory technicians will grow 15% during the 2020-2020 decade (www.bls.gov).
+As of June 2015, dialysis technicians across the country earned a median annual wage of $31,402, according to Payscale.com.
+Furthermore, the U.S. Bureau of Labor Statistics predicts that employment of medical and clinical laboratory technicians will grow 30% from 2012-2022. (www.bls.gov).